-- Revise housing related definitions and regulation to provide additional clarity and address developer feedback regarding when requirements are being triggered. - Establish density bonus rates (See Table 1 below, which is noted as Table 3.17 in the draft Zoning Bylaw). - Enable a density bonus program to support affordable housing initiatives through a reserve fund more focused on non-market housing, while reflecting current market and economic conditions with a more reasonable rate (10% of the increase in land value) that will not stifle free-market housing development. - Do not distinguish between the building type, such as wood frame or concrete construction, to allow for flexibility in form as the market conditions are anticipated to change with decreasing interest rates, etc., and density is encouraged within the Urban Centres. - Include significant reductions based on development feedback to the rates included in the original referred draft bylaw - Reduced rates from 50% for wood frame and 25% for concrete down to 10% for both types of construction. - Exempt market rental development up to and including 12 storeys from density bonus payments to incentivize the provision of purpose-built rentals and apply density bonus requirements for 13 storeys and above to promote priority housing goals for a portion of the taller buildings2.
+- Revise housing related definitions and regulation to provide additional clarity and address developer feedback regarding when requirements are being triggered. - Establish density bonus rates (See Table 1 below, which is noted as Table 3.17 in the draft Zoning Bylaw). - Enable a density bonus program to support affordable housing initiatives through a reserve fund more focused on non-market housing, while reflecting current market and economic conditions with a more reasonable rate (10% of the increase in land value) that will not stifle free-market housing development. - Do not distinguish between the building type, such as wood frame or concrete construction, to allow for flexibility in form as the market conditions are anticipated to change with decreasing interest rates, etc., and density is encouraged within the Urban Centres. - Include significant reductions based on development feedback to the rates included in the original referred draft bylaw - Reduced rates from 50% for wood frame and 25% for concrete down to 10% for both types of construction.

-1 Density Bonusing Analysis, May 3, 2024, completed by Urban Systems
+2 Density Bonusing Analysis, May 3, 2024, completed by Urban Systems